 - Boat Repairs and Marine Engineers

-- Free Car Parking (for berth holders and visitors)
+- Free Car Parking (for berth holders and their visitors)

 Hull Marina is easily accessible from the M62, and cruising to the continent is a popular voyage from Hull.
 If you don’t fancy sailing there yourself a daily service from the North Sea Ferries terminal is just a 10-minute drive away.
 Hull is also a perfect base for all year-round cruising on sheltered estuarial waters and for exploring the Rivers Trent, Ouse and the spectacular Yorkshire Coast.
-To the north is the popular seaside towns of Whitby, Scarborough and Bridlington; to the south there is Boston, Wells-by-the-Sea, Great Yarmouth and Lowestoft all just a short sail away.
-If you prefer river and canal cruising the Humber links easily to Goole, Leeds, York, Newark, Nottingham and Linclon.
+To the north is the popular seaside towns of Whitby, Scarborough and Bridlington; to the south there is Boston, Wells-by-the-Sea, Great Yarmouth and Lowestoft all up to a days sail away.
+If you prefer river and canal cruising, the Humber links easily to Goole, Leeds, York, Newark, Nottingham and Lincoln.
 If you are cruising to Hull for the first time talk to the marina staff to chat through your pilotage plan.
-The lock is operational from + 3 hours HW Hull and with a little preparation you can aim to arrive when the tide is slack making things a little easier on your first time!
+The lock is operational from +/- 3 hours HW Hull and with a little preparation you can aim to arrive when the tide is slack making things a little easier on your first time!

-Hull Marina is proud to by a member of the TransEurope Marinas – for more information please visit the web site at transeuropemarinas.com
+Hull Marina is proud to be a member of the TransEurope Marinas – for more information please visit the web site at transeuropemarinas.com

 The City of Hull has many tourist attractions to offer and most are within easy walking distance of the marina.
 There are a number of museums and galleries waiting to be discovered many of which offer free entry!
 The history of the city can be seen firsthand when visiting the Street Life Museum, situated in the historic Old Town,which links many more museums together and the Ferens Art Gallery.
 If you fancy a show or a play why not visit the Hull New Theatre, Hull Truck Theatre or the City Hall.
 If you’re in the mood for a movie there is a multi-screen cinema just around the corner.
 The Deep – an aquarium of the future and the world’s only ‘submarium’, a journey to explore the great ocean floor from coral lagoons to the icy depths of Antarctica.
 We’ve even got ice skating too.
 There are many places to eat close by and any visit to the Marina isn’t complete without a meal and a drink in the Al Porto Restaurant and bar located above the marina office.